 How Does The Commuter Tax Benefit Work?

 The amount that is tax free is capped.
 The IRS sets the cap annually.
+The transit benefit cap as of 2018 is $260 per month.
 These funds are then excluded in the following tax calculations:

 - Employee – Federal Income Tax

 - Employee – Social Security and Medicare Payroll Taxes